mido3ds/C4IAN/src/README.md

 ## Edit Toplogies
-To create a new toplogy or edit and existing one, use `edit`.
+Use `edit` to create a new toplogy, edit an existing one connect to mininet-wifi and start nodes mobility.

-For example:
 ```
-$ ./edit topos/simple.topo
+$ ./edit
 ```

 ## Start Network Virtualisation